You are in Beware the Wolves -> List of False Teachings

 (This area intentionally left blank)

-That’s right, there is not a single verse of Scripture which calls for a literal physical third temple to be built in Jerusalem (or anywhere else).
+That’s right; there is not a single verse of Scripture that calls for a literal physical third temple to be built in Jerusalem (or anywhere else).
 A resumption of sacrifices (of any kind) denies the sacrifice of Christ on the cross.
-Scripture is clear that the Jewish system of temple sacrifices (and the OT Mosaic Law) ended (was fulfilled in and by Christ) at the cross of Christ.
+Scripture is clear that the Old Testament Mosaic Law system of temple sacrifices (and the Mosaic Law) ended (was fulfilled in and by Christ) at the cross of Christ.

 In fact, we who are Christians are “living stones” in the temple of Christ (1 Peter 2:5), which is also the body of Christ of which we are all members – which is also the “Church of Christ”: